epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/05_deploy_example.rst.txt

     ec ioc deploy bl01t-ea-ioc-01 23.4.1

-Note that this is looking for the IOC's helm chart in your OCI helm registry you delivered the IOC helm chart to the registry when you made a release of the beamline repo in the previous tutorial.
+Note that this is looking for the IOC's helm chart in your OCI helm registry.
+You delivered the IOC helm chart to the registry when you made a release of the beamline repo in the previous tutorial.
 You must supply a version number that exists.
-If you do not recall the version number you used, you can use the following command to list the versions available in your
+If you do not recall the version number you used in the last tutorial, you can use the following command to list the versions available in your
 registry: